M66B/NetGuard/README.md

 Android doesn't allow chaining of VPN services, so you cannot use NetGuard together with other VPN based applications.
 See also [this FAQ](https://github.com/M66B/NetGuard/blob/master/FAQ.md#FAQ2).

+NetGuard can be used on rooted devices too and even offers more features than most root firewalls.

 Some Android versions, expecially not updated Samsung Android versions, have a buggy VPN implementation, which results in Android refusing to start the VPN service in certain circumstances, like when there is no internet conncectivity yet (when starting up your device)